GuanceCloud/datakit/internal/man/docs/en/inputs/rum.md

 ---

 <!-- markdownlint-disable MD046 -->
-??? info+ "For RUM Headless"
+???+ attention "For RUM Headless"

     For [RUM headless](../dataflux-func/headless.md), you can upload these package files on web pages, and following upload/delete operations are not required.
 <!-- markdownlint-enable -->